Allsummerking/IDSSR/README.md

 if you want to find only position primers in the genome,please set the fourth parameter 0,else you can set the parameter other values default value is 2000.

 s8.SSR_Product: Get the product with intermediate primer in the genome.

 Usage: ./s8.SSR_Product <genome.fa> <inter_primer.out> <product.out>

-s1.Find_PotentialSSR: Run s1.Find_PotentialSSR again to make sure the product and the repeat numbers of motif are consistent.
+Find_PotentialSSR: Run s1.Find_PotentialSSR again to make sure the product and the repeat numbers of motif are consistent.

-./s1.Find_PotentialSSR --flank 150 --ssr2 6 --ssr3 4 --ssr4 4 --ssr5 4 --ssr6 4 product.out  product_ssr.out
+Usage: ./s1.Find_PotentialSSR --flank 150 --ssr2 6 --ssr3 4 --ssr4 4 --ssr5 4 --ssr6 4 product.out  product_ssr.out

 s9.SSR_Filter: Filter the results that contain more than one ssr to make sure one pair primer only producing one ssr.

-Usage:./s9.SSR_Filter  <product_ssr.out> <inter_primer.out> <only_primer.out>
+Usage: ./s9.SSR_Filter  <product_ssr.out> <inter_primer.out> <only_primer.out>

 s10.Final_Primer_SSRs: Perform the final primer and ssr results.